 Expect puppies to play with their food at first.
 While eating may start as a game, young dogs will enjoy the taste, and look forward to the flavors and sensations of chewing.
 It may help to slightly moisten dry food to get your dog comfortable chewing.

 Because adult dogs don't need the same nutrients to help them grow that puppies do, the best dog food for your adult dog is one that is specially formulated for his adult needs.
-For instance, Science Diet® Adult Advanced Fitness is specifically formulated to meet the needs of an active adult dog.
-Continuing to feed your adult dog a puppy food once he's reached his full size can lead to weight issues, as puppy foods tend to be rich in growth-based nutrients.
+For instance, Hill's® Science Diet® Adult Advanced Fitness is specifically formulated to meet the needs of an active adult dog.
+Continuing to feed your adult dog a puppy food once he's reached his full size can lead to weight issues, as puppy food tends to be rich in growth-based nutrients.

 7+ Age Dogs